 Standard academic entry requirements and English language entry requirements apply.

-• The total course fee can be paid in full before the first registration.
+1. Total course fee paid in full before first registration.

 Minimum- Four Years